Vyral/mark-callender/_posts/2022-01-25-showing-you-around-my-new-listing.md

 tags:
   - Home Buyer Tips
   - Real Estate
-excerpt: I give you a tour of one of my new listings in Princeton, Minnesota.
+excerpt: Here's a tour of one of my new listings in Princeton, Minnesota.
 enclosure:
 pullquote:
 enclosure_type: video/mp4